ivacaftor (Oral route)

 ivacaftor comes with a patient information insert.
 Read and follow the instructions in the insert carefully.
 Ask your doctor if you have any questions.

-Take ivacaftor with fat-containing foods such as butter, cheese pizza, eggs, or peanut butter.
+Take ivacaftor with fat-containing foods such as butter, cheese pizza, eggs, peanut butter, or whole milk dairy products (eg, whole milk, cheese, yogurt).

 Do not eat grapefruit or drink grapefruit juice while you are using ivacaftor.
 Grapefruit and grapefruit juice may cause the amount of medicine in the blood to be too high.